-Importance of course: Learning to think like a game theorist changes your life.
+Importance of course: Learning to think like a game theorist, like a political economist, changes your life.
 Game theory shows up everywhere, and this sort of thinking can help in more places than you can imagine.
-Learning game theory is far more important than getting a good grade in this course.
-Nonetheless, this subject matter is so useful in higher-level and graduate coursework in economics, business, law or public policy; in business, and in life, that working hard in this course pays off more than most advanced courses on campus.
+Learning tools is far more important than getting a good grade in this course.
+Nonetheless, this subject matter is so useful in higher-level and graduate coursework in economics, business, law or public policy; in business, and in life that working hard in this course pays off more than most advanced courses on campus.